syedshean/IP-Assignment-2/README.md

 # IP-Assignment-2
 This is an assignment for Internet Programming
+A product Category page using information from a XML file